Causes of the Holodomor: Collectivization

 The government of the Ukrainian SSR tried to remedy the situation, but it had little success.
 Administrative and territorial reform (oblast creation) in February 1932 also added to the mismanagement.
 As a result, Moscow had more details about the seed situation than the Ukrainian authorities.
 In May 1932, in an effort to change the situation, the central Soviet Government provided 7.1 million poods of grain for food for Ukraine and dispatched an additional 700 agricultural tractors originally intended for other regions of the Soviet Union.

 By July, the total amount of aid provided from Central Soviet Authorities for food, sowing and forage for the agricultural sector totalled more than 17 million poods.
-Speculative prices of food in the cooperative network (5–10 times more compared to neighbouring Soviet republics) brought significant peasant "travel for bread", while attempts to handle the situation had very limited success.
+Speculative prices of food in the cooperative network (5–10 times more compared to neighbouring Soviet republics) brought significant peasant "travel for bread", while attempts to handle the situation had limited success.
 The quota on carried-on foods provision was lifted by Stalin (at Kosior's request) at the end of May 1932.
 The July GPU reports for the first half of 1932 mentioned the "difficulties with food" in 127 out of 484 rayons and acknowledged the incompleteness of the information for the regions.
 The decree of Sovnarkom on "Kolkhoz Trade" issued in May fostered rumours amongst peasants that collectivization was rolled back again, as it had been in spring 1930.
 The number of peasants who abandoned kolkhozes significantly increased.
 The government plans for the central grain collection in Ukraine was lowered by 18.1% compared to the 1931 plan.
 Collective farms were still expected to return 132,750 tons of grain, which had been provided in spring 1932 as aid.
 The grain collection plan for July 1932 was adopted to collect 19.5 million poods.
 The actual state of collection was disastrous, and by 31 July, only 3 million poods (compared to 21 million in 1931) were collected.
 As of 20 July, the harvested area was half the 1931 amount.
 The sovkhozes had only sowed 16% of the defined area.

 Beginning in July 1932, the Ukrainian SSR met with difficulty in supplying the planned amount of food to the rationing system (implemented in early 1928) to supply extensively growing urban areas with food.
 This system almost became the sole source of food delivery to cities, while the alternatives, cooperative trade and black market trading, became too expensive and undersupplied to provide long-range assistance.
 By December 1932, due to faulty grain procurement, daily rationing for the rural population was limited to 100–600 grams of bread, with some group of rural citizens completely withdrawn from the rationing supply.